HOBY Maryland Annual Seminar

-The 2025 Maryland Leadership Seminar will take place June 5–8 at Towson University in Towson, Maryland.
+The 2025 Maryland Leadership Seminar took place June 5–8 at Towson University in Towson, Maryland.

-Each year, we complete a service project; in 2024, we partnered with Rise Against Hunger to provide packaged meals to global communities high on the Global Hunger Index.
+We also complete a site-wide service project; we’ve partnered with Rise Against Hunger since 2024 to provide packaged meals to communities high on the Global Hunger Index.

-All of the hard work and learning is balanced with activities dedicated solely to fun, including an Ambassador Talent Showcase and a dance.
+All of the hard work and intensive learning is balanced with activities dedicated solely to fun and teambuilding, including an Ambassador Talent Showcase and a dance/game night.

 A typical seminar weekend includes: